 Cost: 18 euro at the door

-Historian and author Pat Liddy will lead a walking tour which uncovers the fascinating history of St. Patrick.
+Historian and author Pat Liddy will lead a walking tour that uncovers the fascinating history of St. Patrick.
 The tour takes in a number of ancient sites, including the two great medieval cathedrals of Christ Church and St. Patrick’s.
-The tour takes place from 2.15pm and depart from the Molly Malone Statue on Suffolk Street.
+The tour takes place from 2.15pm and departs from the Molly Malone Statue on Suffolk Street.